 In short, how long sperm can live inside a vagina depends on the conditions when it made its way in there and the type of cervical mucus (if any) that’s present.
 Tracking your cervical mucus is a great way to understand your fertility and to achieve or avoid pregnancy.
 Check out this blog about charting cervical mucus to get pregnant for more information.

 If you’re using withdrawal as a method of contraception, ejaculation should be aimed far away from the vulva.
 Otherwise, it is possible that sperm on the vulva or even the upper thighs could navigate their way into the vagina and cause pregnancy (11).
 But once sperm has dried, it is dead and cannot cause pregnancy even if it is re-moistened (12), in the shower, for instance.

 Sperm is extremely sensitive to temperature and needs specific conditions to survive, including the right temperature (13) and pH (14).
 Sperm usually cannot survive the temperatures or chemicals in chlorinated pools or Jacuzzis (12, 15) and will die within seconds; though sperm could survive a few minutes in plain (no soap, bath salts, etc.), warm bath water, a pregnancy resulting solely from bath water with sperm in it when no intercourse has occurred would be highly unlikely (9).
 If intercourse does happen in the shower, bath, or pool, pregnancy is just as likely to occur since the sperm would be able to enter the female reproductive tract directly (9).

-Semen can end up on a variety of other surfaces depending on where your activities take place, but just remember, as soon as spoon dries out, it is dead and will not become viable again even if it's rehydrated (12).
+Semen can end up on a variety of other surfaces depending on where your activities take place, but just remember, as soon as it dries out, it is dead and will not become viable again even if it's rehydrated (12).